MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/admin-settings-for-file-drag-drop-to-3p-storage.md

 > The policy will apply to both T1 and T2.1.

 ## Out of scope
-Teams Mobile support for the *DefaultFileUploadAppId* policy is not applicable.
-Also note that image or media copy/paste is today treated as part of the Teams message payload and not a cloud file, and isn't impacted by this policy.
+Teams Mobile support for the *DefaultFileUploadAppId* policy isn't applicable.
+Also note that image or media copy and paste is today treated as part of the Teams message payload and not as a cloud file.
+The image or media copy and paste isn't impacted by this policy.

 ## Documentation for admins
 Admins should refer to the app description or the 3P app documentation for information about supporting this policy.

 - Have a list of supported apps and add to our official documentation.
-- Call out that it is an indicative list only with pointer on how we can add more apps to the list (for Box or Egnyte).
+- Call out that it's an indicative list only with a pointer on how we can add more apps to the list (for Box or Egnyte).
 - Reach out directly to App Developer if you're sure about this functionality.

 ##  Documentation for developers (like Box)